drcwadaniels/TDTPhotometrySQLdbBuilder/README.md

 **A semi-automated protocol for building an SQL database from TDT Photometry data**

-*Read all of the below, it is important to understand the assumptions, variables, and two scripts available*
+*Read all of the below information, it is important to understand the assumptions, variables, and two scripts available*

 Photometry data collection inundates users with data, with a single session for a single animal potentially genrerating millions of data points.
 The amount of data can become unwieldly.
 Generating a protocol for best practices can also be difficult if protocols are not established and replicated across people and time.